a-pohlman/C-ARQ-Protocol/README.md

 - The nodes have had severe rework to fix bugs and proper indentation and code syntax to make the program run smoother and improve readability.
 - Nodes now recognize that a NACK has been broadcasted by the base station
 - Modified code to add up to four nodes
-- Added a new variable called: TROJAN_DELAY, to simulate trojan attack.
+- Added a new variable called: `TROJAN_DELAY`, to simulate trojan attack.
 This can only be found in node_1.ino

 ## XBee packet sniffer
-xbee_packet_sniffer_v2.py is a Python file modified by Aaron J. Pohlman to include extra aspects to help make testing easier.
+xbee_packet_sniffer_v2.py is a Python file was modified to include extra aspects to help make testing easier.
 The python file asks for the following parameters now:

 1. File name: _enter the name of the file_